 In fact, you might want to invest in virtual CIO expertise, a dedicated resource that will manage your IT strategy and goals.
 Having a permanent resource in place to help you drive strategic growth can be well worth the investment.

-5. Have you searched for IT Consultants Near Me?
+5. Have you ever searched for IT Consulting Companies Near Me?

-If you have, you've likely discovered a ton of ads for various IT consulting companies right at the top.
+If you've ever searched for IT consulting companies near me, you've likely discovered a ton of ads for various IT consulting companies right at the top.
 How do you determine which ones are top of their game?

 Information technology is a field that’s constantly evolving, and today’s bleeding-edge tech may be thrown in the garbage heap next year.
 Without adaptability, any IT provider or consultant will let you down.
 You should be able to rely on your IT consulting services company to help future-proof your business, which means they are able to stay on top of fast changing technology.